doooby/compote/README.md

 The **aim** of this is not to apply the best standards or be super performant but rather a **simple** solution for **git-push deployment** of containers on **own servers**.

-Each service is represented as a **compote jar** - a dedicated directory that holds configuration and git source code, optionally cached libraries, data to be persisted, etc.
+Each service is represented as a **"compote jar"** - a dedicated directory that holds configuration and git source code, optionally cached libraries, data to be persisted, etc.

+You define your own scripts inside the project, that does all necessary work before a release docker image can be built and containers run.
+These scripts are run as the deployer user and give you simple access to compote tasks to run containers and access the jar's directory.
+The compote cli runner is elevated to root to be able to do stuff.

 ## Requirements